Autisticestradioluser/Build-CachyOS-Kernel-On-Ubuntu/README.md

 ### Before You Begin

-1. **Verify system requirements**: Make sure you have the latest clang-21 from LLVM, fakeroot, and dpkg-dev if you want to build it into a .deb package
+1. **Verify system requirements**: Make sure you have the latest clang-21 from LLVM, fakeroot, and dpkg-dev if you want to build it into a .deb package.
+Minimum of 8 GB RAM with zstd compressed zram for full LTO build.

-2. **Manual verification**: It's recommended to verify checksums (b2sums) for all downloaded packages before use.
+2. **Manual verification**: It's recommended to verify integrity of downloaded components using b2sums (the script does this automatically for most files, but you may want to verify the source files manually before proceeding)

 3. **NVIDIA Notes**: The script uses NVIDIA driver series 580 (legacy drivers for Maxwell-Pascal architectures).
 For Turing+ GPUs, the NVIDIA open driver is available and often a better choice.